 Top 5 WooCommerce Extensions you must have:

 MailChimp: It is the most popular application for email marketing and campaigns and managing email lists.
 You can integrate it with your WooCommerce and build an email list of your customers.
 WooCommerce offers Mailchimp extensions for free.

 Using this plugin you can grow your audience and sell more stuff with Facebook and Instagram Ad Campaigns in Mailchimp.

-Product Add-Ons: Customers these days need the option to customize their product with things like special engravings, customized designs, gift wrappings, at an add on the price to the base product.
-You can use Product Add-Ons extension to add things like that to improve customer experience and make some additional sales.
+Product Add-Ons: Customers these days need the option to customize their product with things like special engravings, customized designs, and gift wrappings, at an add-on the price to the base product.
+You can use the Product Add-Ons extension to add things like that to improve customer experience and make some additional sales.

 Dynamic Pricing: It is a very flexible extension to define rules for dynamic pricing, especially if you want to apply conditional logic like bulk discounts over a certain amount on the total bill.
 Dynamic Pricing is a tool for advanced product pricing based on a number of different criteria like first purchase, repeat purchase, the number of products ordered, total bill, category-based pricing, and a lot more options.

 Shipment Tracking: As obvious by its name it allows your customer to keep track of their consignment.
 Shipment Tracking extension integrates directly with leading shipment providers like DHL, FedEx, TNT, UPS, Australia Post, Canada Post, Fastway South Africa, and a number of other providers.
 As soon as a customer places the order, a link will appear on his Order Status page to track the shipment, and will also be delivered over email.